-Melania Trump's Comments About Migrant Children In This Reported Secret Recording Are A Lot
+Melania Trump Went Off About Migrant Children In A Reported Secret Recording

 For the past four years, the first lady of the United States has been somewhat of a mystery — Americans don't know a lot about her, and she's rarely the center of public attention (unlike her husband, President Donald Trump).
 However, Melania Trump's reported comments about detained migrant children, as revealed in a recently released secret recording, shed some light on her behind-the-scenes thoughts.
 A spokesperson for the first lady told The New York Times "there is no way to know if these recordings have been edited," and it was "clear the clips were handpicked and presented with no context."
 The White House did not immediately respond to Elite Daily's request for comment on the recording.